Article 12 de June - Read on 8 min

 As fall and winter fashion replace spring and summer garments, and vice-versa, you need to know how much seasonal inventory to stock, how to boost sales of that inventory, and what to do with unsold stock at the end of the season.

-In this article we give five tips to help you deal with the above challenges while managing your fashion e-commerce store.
+In this article, we give five tips to help you deal with the above challenges while managing your fashion e-commerce store.

 1. Stay on top of trends

-You can take a look at what brands and designers are rolling out for their upcoming seasonal collections, and use trend forecasting tools and websites to get a good idea of what styles, colors, and fits will be popular.
+You can take a look at what brands and designers are rolling out for their upcoming seasonal collections and use trend forecasting tools and websites to get a good idea of what styles, colors, and will be popular.
 Algorithms are great at identifying trends, so don’t be afraid to take a look at social media to see what fashion influencers and content creators are wearing.

 But even with seasonal trends coming and going, some pieces are timeless and never go out of style.
 You probably have some staples in your store that sell well every year, regardless of the season’s trends.
 Analyzing your sales data from previous years can also be a good source of insights to help you make strategic inventory decisions